-In other words, Erik would probably eat a prepared animal eyeball if the restaurant inspired enough confidence.
+In other words, Erik would eat a prepared animal eyeball if the restaurant inspired enough confidence.
 I wouldn’t.
 Which is probably one of the many reasons I’m not hosting Bizarre Foods and Andrew Zimmern is.

-But he, well…didn’t.
+Alas I was wrong.
 He didn’t like it one bit.
 I can only explain this unusual phenomenon because of my generous use of capers.
 While he likes them, he may perhaps not enjoy them when they take a major role in a dish.
 I happen to like their astringent, salty, herbal, and mildly medicinal properties.
 I guess I’ll make it again when he’s traveling on business.

 But I will make it again.

 making swiss chard, caper & goat cheese frittata

 Prep 2 large bunches of Swiss chard.

 Remove the stems from the leaves.
 Do it using A Method: by placing each chard leaf on a cutting board and making two long incisions, one to the right and the other to the left of the stem.
 Or by using B Method, which requires folding the leaf in half and then making just one incision along the length of the stem.
 Both roads take you to Rome.